polynetwork/dev-docs/Core_Smart_Contract/User_Manuals/Token_Transaction_MT.md

 </tr></table>

 Congratulations!
-You’ve completed your cross-chain token transaction in the mobile terminal!
+You’ve completed your cross-chain token transaction in the mobile device!